galantelab/sideRETRO/docs/intro.rst

   The **gene** which **underwent retrotransposition** process, giving rise to the retrocopy.

+Host gene
+  It may happen that the retrotransposition occurs **inside** another gene - which in turn is called the **host** gene for this retrocopy.

 Genomic position
   The genome **coordinate** where occured the retrocopy **integration** (chromosome:start-end).
 It includes the